jimregan/notes/_drafts/lightly-codebase-notes.md

 - **`KoLeoLoss`** — Pairwise log-repulsion loss encouraging uniform coverage of the embedding sphere.

+- **`DirectCLRLoss`** — Subclass of `NTXentLoss`.
+Applies contrastive loss on only the first `loss_dim` dimensions of the embedding, bypassing the need for a projection head.
+Useful for studying which representation dimensions carry useful information.

+- **`MMCRLoss`** — Maximum Manifold Capacity Representations loss (2023).
+Uses the singular values of the online and momentum embedding matrices; maximises nuclear norm of the centred online embeddings while minimising distance to the momentum embeddings.

+- **`EMPSSLLoss`** — EMP-SSL loss (2023).
+Combines a Total Coding Rate (TCR) term (from the rate-distortion literature) with a cross-patch invariance term.
+No example script is shipped; the loss class is provided as a building block.

+- **`MACLLoss`** — Model-Aware Contrastive Loss (ICML 2023).
+Adapts the contrastive temperature per sample based on alignment magnitude, reducing the risk of collapsing easy negatives.
+No example script.

+- **`HypersphereLoss`** — Alignment and uniformity loss on the hypersphere (Wang & Isola, 2020).
+Applies L2 normalisation internally; encourages alignment between positive pairs and uniform coverage of the sphere.
+No example script.

 - **`MemoryBankModule`** (`loss/memory_bank.py`) — FIFO queue with a learnable pointer.
 Shared by `NTXentLoss`, `NNMemoryBankModule`, and others. `forward(output, update)` returns the current bank contents and optionally enqueues the batch.

 ### `models/`